 - Moody’s® Ratings

 Some of the information contained within the Service is supplied by Moody’s Analytics, Inc. (“Moody’s Information”).© 2014, Moody’s Analytics, Inc. and its licensors (“Moody’s”).
 Moody’s ratings and other information (“Moody’s Information”) are proprietary to Moody’s and/or its licensors and are protected by copyright and other intellectual property laws.
-Moody’s Information is licensed to RBI by Moody’s.
+Moody’s Information is licensed to LNRS by Moody’s.
 MOODY’S INFORMATION MAY NOT BE COPIED OR OTHERWISE REPRODUCED, REPACKAGED, FURTHER TRANSMITTED, TRANSFERRED, DISSEMINATED, REDISTRIBUTED OR RESOLD, OR STORED FOR SUBSEQUENT USE FOR ANY SUCH PURPOSE, IN WHOLE OR IN PART, IN ANY FORM OR MANNER OR BY ANY MEANS WHATSOEVER, BY ANY PERSON WITHOUT MOODY’S PRIOR WRITTEN CONSENT.Moody’s® is a registered trademark.All Moody’s Information furnished pursuant to this Agreement is obtained by Moody’s from sources believed by it to be accurate and reliable.
 Because of the possibility of human and mechanical error as well as other factors, however, all Moody’s Information is provided “AS IS” without warranty of any kind, and MOODY’S, IN PARTICULAR, MAKE NO REPRESENTATION OR WARRANTY, EXPRESS OR IMPLIED, TO CUSTOMER OR ANY OTHER PERSON OR ENTITY AS TO THE ACCURACY, TIMELINESS, COMPLETENESS, MERCHANTABILITY OR FITNESS FOR ANY PARTICULAR PURPOSE OF ANY SUCH MOODY’S INFORMATION.

 Under no circumstance shall Moody’s have any liability to Customer or any other person or entity for (a) any loss, damage or other injury in whole or in part caused by, resulting from or relating to, any error (negligent or otherwise), or any other circumstance or contingency within or outside the control of Moody’s or any of its directors, officers, employees or agents, or Licensors, in connection with the procurement, collection, compilation, analysis, interpretation, communication, publication or delivery of any Moody’s Information, or (b) ANY INDIRECT, SPECIAL, CONSEQUENTIAL, INCIDENTAL OR COMPENSATORY DAMAGES WHATSOEVER (INCLUDING, WITHOUT LIMITATION, LOST PROFITS), EVEN IF MOODY’S SHALL HAVE BEEN ADVISED IN ADVANCE OF THE POSSIBILITY OF SUCH DAMAGES, IN EITHER CASE CAUSED BY, RESULTING FROM OR RELATING TO THE USE OF, OR INABILITY TO USE, ANY MOODY’S INFORMATION.
 Without limiting the foregoing, in no event shall the total liability of Moody’s licensors in the aggregate to Customer arising from this Agreement (based on any cause of action whatsoever) exceed the fees actually paid by Customer for Moody’s Information within the twelve (12) month period immediately preceding the date upon which the relevant claim accrued.Customer agrees and acknowledges that the Moody’s Information is and shall remain the valuable intellectual property owned by, or licensed to, Moody’s and that no proprietary rights are being transferred to Customer in such materials or in any of the information contained therein.
 Customer agrees that misappropriation or misuse of such materials shall cause serious damage to Moody’s and that in such event money damages may not constitute sufficient compensation to Moody’s; consequently, Customer agrees that in the event of any misappropriation or misuse, Moody’s shall have the right to obtain injunctive relief in addition to any other legal or financial remedies to which Moody’s may be entitled.Moody’s Investors Services, Inc. (“MIS”) hereby discloses that most issuers of debt securities (including corporate and municipal bonds, debentures, notes and commercial paper) and preferred stock rated by MIS have, prior to assignment of any rating, agreed to pay to MIS for the appraisal and rating services rendered by it fees ranging from $1,500 to $2,400,000.
 Moody’s Corporation (“MCO”) and its wholly-owned credit rating agency subsidiary, MIS also maintain policies and procedures to address the independence of MIS’s ratings and rating processes.
 Information regarding certain affiliations that may exist between directors of MCO and rated entities, and between entities who hold ratings from MIS and have also publicly reported to the SEC an ownership interest in MCO of more than 5%, is posted annually on Moody’s website at www.moodys.com under the heading “Shareholder Relations — Corporate Governance — Director and Shareholder Affiliation Policy.”Customer expressly agrees, on behalf of itself and its Authorised Users that it permits to use any Information (“User”), that (a) the credit ratings and other opinions, and valuations, quotes, statistical, quantitative or other information contained in the Moody’s Information are, and will be construed solely as, statements of opinion and not statements of fact or recommendations to purchase, hold or sell any securities, (b) the Moody’s Information will be weighed solely as one factor in any investment decision made by or on behalf of Customer or any User, and (c) it will accordingly make its own study and evaluation of each security, and of each issuer and guarantor of, and each provider of credit support for, each security that it may consider purchasing, holding or selling.